nextflow-io/nextflow/docs/git.md

 The file `$HOME/.nextflow/scm` allows you to centralise the security credentials required to access private project repositories on Bitbucket, GitHub and GitLab source code management (SCM) platforms or to manage the configuration properties of private server installations (of the same platforms).

-The configuration properties for each Git provider are defined inside the `providers` section, properties for the same provider are grouped together with a common name and delimited with curly brackets as in this example:
+The configuration properties for each Git provider are defined inside the `providers` section.
+Properties for the same provider are grouped with a common name and delimited with curly brackets.
+For example:

 ```groovy
 providers {